 How long will I need to wait?

-Once the lender has your completed paperwork, and provided there are no unforeseen issues, you should usually receive the funds in about 3 weeks.
+Realistically, once the provider has your completed paperwork and subject to no unforeseen issues, you would typically be in receipt of funds in approximately 3 weeks.

 Is there a lot of paperwork involved?

 Generally you will have to provide details of your identity, address and income.
 You may also have to sign a loan agreement and mortgage deed and in all cases proof of your property value will need to be obtained.